israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Boolean

-The value passed as the first parameter is converted to a boolean value.
+The value passed as the first parameter is converted to a boolean value, if necessary.